Strategic Real Estate Investment Banking

 Execute

-• Lease restructuring
+• Lease structuring and negotiation

-• Capital redeployment strategy
+• Capital redeployment coordination

 • Operations continuity management